opengauss-mirror/docs/content/en/docs/installation/creating-an-xml-configuration-file.md

 ![](public_sys-resources/icon-note.gif) **NOTE:**
 Each server must contain the following information.
 The following uses  **node1**  as an example.

-The information in bold is only an example.
-You can replace it as required.
-Each line of information is commented out.
+The content is an example and can be replaced as required.
+Each line of information has a comment.

+**Configure the following information on the host:**

 ```
 <!-- Information about node deployment on each server -->